jupyter/nbgrader/README.md

 ### The nbgrader toolbar extension for Jupyter notebook
 You may then install the nbgrader toolbar extension for Jupyter notebook.
-This will install both the "create assignment" and "assignment list" extensions for the notebook:
+This will install both the "create assignment" toolbar extension and "assignment list" notebook server extension:

     nbgrader extension install